ansible-middleware/amq_streams/main/_sources/roles/amq_streams_zookeeper.md.txt

 # Zookeeper Role

+> NOTE: *Starting with Kafka 4.0.0, ZooKeeper support has been removed in favor of KRaft (Kafka Raft Metadata) mode.
+Consequently, this role includes a version check mechanism.
+To use this role, ensure you are targeting a Kafka version `<= 3.9.x`.
+More can be found in [Apache Kafka 4.0.0 Release Announcement](https://kafka.apache.org/blog#apache_kafka_400_release_announcement)*

 Perform installation and configuration of Zookeeper ensemble.

 This role requires to have a `zookeepers` group (identified by the